eknwoye/Candidate-Events-MP-Website-Scrape/README.md

 📄 Output

 The final output is a JSON file named ukmpprofile2.json, containing structured data about each MP's personality profile, social identity, ideological standpoint, and more.

+ADDENDA:

+The Python script code offers the primary foundation to the building blocks, of a host of solutions to the defined project challenges.
+Additional Python libraries may be incorporated, as and when necessary, to provide alternate and enhanced programatic solutions later.